Get swept away in the Windy City. View Chicago hotels.

 Stretching from Lake Michigan to Lake Street, the Chicago Riverwalk’s 1.25 miles (2 kilometers) features public art, restorative green spaces and views of famous sights such as the Marina City towers and theMART (once the largest commercial building in the world).
 If you’re looking for casual waterfront dining, look no further — though make sure to call ahead as most Riverwalk venues are seasonal.

-If you’re in the mood for fancier fare, settle in for a leisurely waterfront lunch at RPM Seafood, a swanky Chicago restaurant that serves specials including truffle scrambled eggs, miso black cod and cheese-baked focaccia on its multi-level terrace.
+If you’re in the mood for fancier fare, settle in for a leisurely waterfront lunch at RPM Seafood, a swanky Chicago restaurant that serves specials including truffle scrambled eggs, miso black cod, and cheese-baked focaccia on its multi-level terrace.

 Evening

-Explore the nightlife, murals and dining opportunities of Chicago’s artsy Pilsen neighborhood, shaped by generations of Mexican Americans who call it home.
+Explore the nightlife, murals, and dining opportunities of Chicago’s artsy Pilsen neighborhood, shaped by generations of Mexican Americans who call it home.
 Stop into historic Thalia Hall, a landmark building, which houses Dusek’s Tavern for perfectly executed fare, including wood-roasted trout and a griddled double cheeseburger.
 End the night at Punch House, a basement cocktail bar, or Tack Room, a piano bar, which are also in the same building.

 Saturday